microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/event-dismissreminder.md

 ---
 title: "event: dismissReminder"
-description: "Dismiss a reminder that has been triggered for an event in a user calendar."
+description: "Dismiss a reminder that has been triggered for an event in a user calendar."author: "angelgolfer-ms"
 ---

 # event: dismissReminder